Sneak Peek to Japanese Gaming Industry 2023

 Japanese games are also popular in arcades worldwide (Picture: Ciaran O’Brien)

-Possible Position for Foreigners
+Possible Jobs for Foreigners

 Marketing (Translation and localization)